MicrosoftDocs/mslearn-aml-labs/labdocs/Lab11.md

 ## Use FairLearn to analyze and mitigate unfairness

-In this task, you'll train a model and use the **FairLearn** package to analyze it for disparity of predictive performance across specific subsections of the population.
+In this task, you'll train a model and use the **Fairlearn** package to analyze it for disparity of predictive performance across specific subsections of the population.
 You'll also integrate FairLearn analysis into an Azure Machine Learning workspace.

-> **Note**: The FairLearn package used in this exercise has dependencies on specific versions of common Python packages.
+> **Note**: The Fairlearn package used in this exercise has dependencies on specific versions of common Python packages.
 To avoid potential conflicts, you're going to create a separate Conda environment and associated Jupyter kernel specifically for this exercise.

 1. In [Azure Machine Learning studio](https://ml.azure.com), view the **Compute** page for the workspace you created in the [Getting Started with Azure Machine Learning](Lab01.md) lab; and on the **Compute Instances** tab, ensure your compute instance is running.
 If not, start it.
 2. When the compute instance is running, click the **Jupyter** link to open the Jupyter home page in a new browser tab.